Series Co-Editor: Laura Robinson

 Apryl A. Williams (@AprylW) earned her PhD in the Department of Sociology at Texas A&M University.
 She is an Assistant Professor at Susquehanna University, as well as a Research Associate at the Center on Conflict and Development, a member of the USAID Higher Education Solutions Network.
 She has made a variety of contributions to the sociologies of race, gender, and culture as well as to the field of media studies.
 Apryl’s studies, based on her intersectional approach to race, gender, media, and inequalities, have been published in the International Journal of Communication, Information, Communication & Society, and Social Sciences.
 She has also conducted original research on digital inequality in the Democratic Republic of Congo.
 Williams has overseen the production of several publications dealing with international representations of race in media and comparative media landscapes.
 Her additional research interests include postmodernism, critical theory, and studies of the body.

-Assistant Editor: Aneka Khilnani
+Associate Editor: Aneka Khilnani